Dhalintin/learnable/Task11-Authentication/README.md

-# Task 10 - Node Js
+# Task 11 - Node Js 2

 ## Description

-### This assignments creates APIS in vanilla javascript using NodeJs and ExpressJs for the frontend to consume for ongoing hotel management project.
-The APIs will be able to create a new RoomType, Room, Get all the rooms, get all rooms based on a set of criteria, get a specific room, Update and Existing room and delete a room as well as Roomtypes.
-The APIs also return details of the rooms, including the roomtype of a room which contains the ID of a RoomType.
+### This Task adds authentication, authorization and validation

 ### The Models and Routes are contained in the `api` folder, the `server.js` contains the server configuration.